What kind of therapy are you seeking?

 Specialties:

--Depression, anxiety, bipolar, ADHD & dual diagnoses
+-Depression, anxiety, bipolar, ADHD, OCD & dual diagnoses

 -Adolescents & families that are struggling with communication or mental health issues